Chris Gethard: Personal life

-Gethard married Hallie Bulleit, band leader for The Chris Gethard Show, on August 30, 2014 in Brooklyn, New York.
+Gethard married Hallie Bulleit, band leader for The Chris Gethard Show and lead singer of The Unlovables, on August 30, 2014, in Brooklyn, New York.
 The service was performed by fellow Chris Gethard Show cast member Murf Meyer.
 The couple had a son, Caleb David Gethard, in April 2019.

+Chris Gethard has been diagnosed with manic depression.
+He stated that early on the mania portion of the manic depression diagnosis was worse than the depression portion.
+He also said he manages his symptoms through medication, therapy, and support from his wife.

 He is an avid fan of The Smiths and has two tattoos related to the band—Morrissey's signature on his right shoulder (based on an actual signature he got in marker on his arm), and "It takes strength to be gentle and kind," a lyric from "I Know It's Over," on his right biceps.

 Gethard has stated that his favorite sport is basketball and he is a New York Knicks fan.
 His favorite player growing up was Knicks guard John Starks, who appeared on The Chris Gethard Show in 2016.

-His brother, Gregg Gethard, frequently performs as "Financial Guru Gregg Gethard".